Detroit Red Wings Logo

 Detroit Red Wings LogoDetroit Red Wings Logo PNG

-The change of identity brought the team a first-class Detroit Red Wings logo, which is memorable, makes a lasting impression, pays tribute to the history, and corresponds to the inner state of the athletes.
-So, the Detroit Red Wings emblem is made as a winged wheel.
+The identity change brought the team an outstanding logo, the Detroit Red Wings, which is memorable, makes an indelible impression, pays tribute to history, and matches the inner state of the athletes.
+Thus, the emblem of the Detroit Red Wings is made in the form of a winged wheel.
 It has an allegorical meaning and emphasizes the excellent physical condition of the players.

 Detroit Red Wings: Brand overview